solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Prompt Construction

-We've seen why prompt engineering is important - now let's understand how prompts are constructed so we can evaluate different techniques for more effective prompt design.
+We've seen why prompt engineering is important - now let us understand how prompts are constructed so we can evaluate different techniques for more effective prompt design.

 - Basic prompt - A text input sent to the model with no other context.
 - Complex prompt -  A collection of messages with input/output pairs reflecting user input and assistant response along with system message setting the context for assistant behavior or personality.